What is the Customer Engagement Score?

-Well, the customer engagement score is a metric that you can use to measure how engaged your existing customers and trial or freemium accounts are, simply.
+The customer engagement score is a metric that sits at the heart of your Customer Engagement Strategy.
+You can use it to measure how engaged your existing customers and trial or freemium accounts are.

 Typically, you calculate the engagement score based on product activity and product usage.
 Although, it’s worth to note that your methodology for creating the score and monitoring it will, most likely, be unique to your business (more on this in just a second.)

 I’ve already explained what the customer engagement score can help you achieve but let’s recap it quickly:

 - Identify trial accounts that are ready to convert into paying customers,